-- 3. Completion of the Checklist is mandatory in 2022-23.
-Departments are asked to submit a completed copy, signed by the Departmental Administrator (or equivalent), to data.protection@admin.cam.ac.uk by Friday 14 July 2023.
+- 4. Completion of the Checklist is again mandatory in 2023-24.
+Departments are asked to submit a completed copy, signed by the Departmental Administrator (or equivalent), to data.protection@admin.cam.ac.uk by Friday 26 July 2024.
 All departments that are expected to submit a Checklist are being contacted directly.
-(Other units or sub-departments that are not contacted directly may wish to use the Checklist to guide their work in this area and/or to voluntarily submit a completed copy.) - 4.
-The Checklist is issued later in the academic year to reflect feedback from departments about the timing of their work on this exercise in previous years.
-It is nonetheless recognised that some departments might not have been able to complete all the actions by the above deadline.
-Where necessary, the submitted copy of the Checklist can indicate that actions are ongoing and are intended to be completed by the end of the 2022-23 academic year. - 5.
+(Other units or sub-departments that are not contacted directly may wish to use the Checklist to guide their work in this area and/or to voluntarily submit a completed copy.) - 5.
+It is recognised that some departments might not have been able to complete all the actions by the above deadline.
+Where necessary, the submitted copy of the Checklist can indicate that certain actions are ongoing and are intended to be completed by the end of the 2023-24 academic year.
+Any actions marked as ongoing at the point of submission should be accompanied by comments indicating the planned future work and anticipated timescales for completion. - 6.
 Completion of all the actions in the Checklist should take up to one full day of work, though it is envisaged that departments will choose to fulfil the individual actions gradually.
 Many actions are very straightforward and can be completed swiftly (e.g. circulating copies of guidance links), while others may already take place as part of routine business (e.g. destruction of old records).
 Not all actions will be applicable for all departments.